 Because of the remote habitat they live in the red panda doesn’t have many predators.
 The main ones are the snow leopard, martens and people.
 If they feel threatened they will either try to get high up in a tree or will stand up on their back legs to make them look bigger and use the sharp claws on their front paws to defend themselves.

-The red panda is known by many names including western red panda, lesser panda, small red panda and fire cat.
+Red pandas are known by many names including western red panda, lesser panda, small red panda and fire cat.

 The red panda has a large mouth that has 38 teeth that they need to eat their primary food which is bamboo.